avihu111/avihu111.github.io/_drafts/2016-9-26-embedded-linalg.md

 #### Integral (of polynomials)

 What about integrals, they are linear operators.
-Let's write them in a similar manner??
+Can we write them in a similar manner?

 $$
 \begin{align}